vendia/examples/demos/finserv-and-insurance/simple-loan-marketplace/README.md

      }
      ```
 ## Demo Conclusion
-Through these simple steps, you've explore the basics of Vendia Share.
+Through these simple steps, you explored the basics of Vendia Share.

 For more advanced features, please explore additional [demos](../../../demos).